Home » Budapest » Szechenyi Baths tickets

 Dec 26: 6 am to 8 pm

-Note: On Dec 31, the Baths are open from 6 am to 6 pm, and on the New Year’s, they are open from 11 am to 8 pm.
+On Dec 31, the Baths are open from 6 am to 6 pm, and on the New Year’s, they are open from 11 am to 8 pm.

 Kids at Szechenyi Baths

-Besides, the Szechenyi Baths are designed for adults – deep pools, with no water attractions, etc.
+Besides, the Szechenyi Baths are designed for adults – deep pools with no water attractions, etc.

-The children will be able to use only the three outdoor pools, and that too under their parent’s supervision.
+The children will be able to use only the three outdoor pools, and that too, under their parent’s supervision.

 Infants at Szechenyi Baths

-Babies who have not been potty trained yet are not allowed in the pools, even if they wear a swimming nappy.
+Babies who have not been potty trained are not allowed in the pools, even if they wear a swimming nappy.

 This rule usually applies to kids under three years of age.